AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-server/admin/Misc/how-to-update-actions-from-control-server.md

 ---
 id: how-to-update-actions-from-control-server
-title: How to update actions from control server
+title: Updating Actions from Control Server
 ---

 ### What is the purpose of downloading actions from control server?